April 28, 2021

 Will worship still be live-streamed or recorded?

 Yes.
-We will continue to live-stream and record our worship services as we have been doing since March.
-Due to logistical reasons once we are back in the sanctuary we will be moving away from the Zoom platform for worship.
+We will continue to live-stream and record our worship services as we have been doing.
 You will be able to watch worship on our website, and on YouTube and Facebook.
 No account is needed to watch worship on any of these platforms.

 Who should stay home from worship?

 If you or anyone in your household have any symptoms of any illness or have been sick in the last 14 days, please stay home.
 If you have been exposed to anyone with COVID-19 in the last 14 days, please do not attend.
-If you have traveled to any of the states requiring self-quarantine in the past 14 days, please stay home.
+If you have traveled out of state in the past 14 days, please stay home.

 If you are 65 years old or over, if you are immunocompromised, or if you are at risk in some way for complications from the virus, we fully understand if you would prefer to stay home and watch the service online.
 Please do not feel pressure to return until you are ready.